harfangk/harfangk.github.io/_posts/2017-10-23-tdd-with-idris-review.md

 code to ensure that new requirements are reflected.

 In the book, the author demonstrates several use cases of dependent type.
-I'll showcase one particular case of representing input and output states of operations in a dependent type, extending the state of matter example.
+I'll extend the state of matter example to showcase how to represent input and output states of operations in a dependent type.

 ```haskell
 data Matter = Solid | Liquid | Gas